groupdocs-storage-cloud/groupdocs-storage-cloud-ruby/README.md

 ### Prerequisites

-To use GroupDocs Storage for Cloud Ruby SDK you need to register an account with [GroupDocs Cloud](https://www.groupdocs.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.groupdocs.cloud/#/apps).
+To use GroupDocs.Storage Cloud SDK for Ruby you need to register an account with [GroupDocs Cloud](https://www.groupdocs.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.groupdocs.cloud/#/apps).
 There is free quota available.
 For more details, see [GroupDocs Cloud Pricing](https://purchase.groupdocs.cloud/pricing).

 ### Installation